A Guide to Email Cadence: How Often Should You Send Email Marketing Campaign

 Why Maintain a Strategic Frequency Before Sending Email

-347 billion emails have sent and received in 2023.
+347 billion emails have been sent and received in 2024.
 And this number will be close to 400 billion by the end of 2026.
 On average, an individual may get 100 to 120 emails per day.

 The numbers are huge, so you must do something extraordinary to crack your spot to convert the subscribers.